rohanpaithankar/linear-regression/README.md

 - `requirements.txt`: Python dependencies to be installed at the start of runtime.
 - `setup.py`        : To package `model` module.

 ## What would a production pipeline look like?
-(Classified as critical vs nice to have for this specific challenge only)

 ### Testing (critical)
 An ML model can often be a black-box.
 In order to ensure that the model is capable of generalising well to data, it is essential to test the model on a held out dataset through multiple training iterations and by varying other hyperparameters.